 Click Here if you want to go to our Home Page.

 In Honbo v.
-Hawaiian Insurance and Guarnaty Co, the application of the predecessor of the statute of underinsured motorist claims was an issue.
-The plaintiffs in this case were asserting a claim for underinsured motorist benefits more than two years after the last payment of insurance benefits, but within a few months of settling their BI liability claim.
-The UIM insurance company would not honor the claim because the two year statute of limitations period had expired.
+Hawaiian Insurance and Guaranty Co, the application of the predecessor of the statute of underinsured motorist claims was an issue.
+The plaintiffs, in this case, were asserting a claim for underinsured motorist benefits more than two years after the last payment of insurance benefits, but within a few months of settling their BI liability claim.
+The UIM insurance company would not honor the claim because the two-year statute of limitations period had expired.
 The Hawaii Appeals Court would not create a new statute of limitations.
 This court determined that the plaintiff's claim had expired, but that this law should be corrected by the Hawaii State Legislature.

 After the court made its decision in the Honbo case, people started making unnecessary UIM claims in order to comply with the statute of limitations deadline.
 They did this even though the bodily injury claim had not yet been resolved.
 Therefore, in 1998 the legislature amended the statute of limitations to clarify that a claim for UIM benefits would be on time if it was made within two years after payment of liability coverage.